mhassaninmsft/fraud-detection/docs/doc.md

 ## Scenario

 In this example we are assuming that we are PayCo, a fictional credit card issuer that is similar to Visa or MasterCard.
 PayCo is responsible for issuing Credit cards for users on behalf of different banks and is charged with settling transactions.
-In this paper, we will be focusing on near real time fraud detection of credit card transactions.
+In this post, we will be focusing on near real time fraud detection of credit card transactions.
 The purpose of this exercise is not to immediately stop a transaction from occuring, but very soon after that to identify is such transaction is valid or not.
 So after the transaction occurs in near real time, the user is notified via SMS or email of the transaction and is asked to confirm whether the transaction is legitimate or not.

 ## Architecture